cbergmeir/cc2425/session4/README.md

   * [Kubernetes](#Kubernetes)

-# Intro to containers orchestrators
+# Intro to container orchestrators

 Although you can certainly manage research workflows that use multiple containers manually, there are a number of container orchestration tools that you may find useful when managing workflows that use multiple containers.
 Also running containers in production is tough: what happens **if the containers die**?
 How do you **scale** across several machines? **Container orchestration** solves these problems.

-The general idea behind containers orchestrators is that you have “managers” who receive expected state.
+The general idea behind container orchestrators is that you have “managers” who receive an expected state.
 This state might be “I want to run two instances of my web app and expose port 80.”
 The managers then look at all of the machines in the cluster and delegate work to “worker” nodes.
 The managers watch for changes (such as a container quitting) and then work to make actual state reflect the expected state.

 In this lesson we briefly describe a few options and point to useful resources on using these tools to allow you to explore them yourself.